-- Mild local tenderness and / or bruising at the site of the injection, that usually gets better over the first few days. - A prickling sunburn-like sensation over the skin of the back or neck, that usually gets better with time but may last a few months. - Very rarely, you may feel numbness and/or weakness in your legs for lumbar procedures (or arms for neck procedures), because of the local anaesthetic spreading.
-If this happens, the feeling is temporary and will quickly get better over minutes or hours. - Infection.
+- Mild local tenderness and / or bruising at the site of the injection, that may last up to three weeks - Very rarely, you may feel numbness and/or weakness in your legs because of the local anaesthetic spreading.
+If this happens, the feeling is temporary and will quickly get better over minutes or hours - Infection.
 This is rare.
-You should seek medical help if there is local warmth or redness over where you had your injection with tenderness.
-Or if you feel hot and unwell.
-This may need antibiotic treatment. - There are important nerves in the spine, but serious nerve injury is very rare.
-Injury to nerves that supply muscles to your leg can lead to foot drop for lumbar injections, causing you to be unable to lift your foot up.
-Injury to nerves that supply muscles to your arms for neck procedures can lead you to be unable to lift your arms.
-Great care is taken during the procedure to avoid this complication by placing the needles carefully under x-ray and only treating the nerves when the doctor is confident that they are in the right position. - Injection treatments do not always work and may not help your pain. - Injury or collapse of the lung may occur (pneumothorax) from injections in the thoracic area.
-This is very rare.
-If you get chest pain or breathlessness, you should seek immediate medical help.
+You should seek medical help if there is local warmth, redness or tenderness over where you had your injection; or if you feel hot and unwell.
+This may need antibiotic treatment - The treatment can cause some numbness in the knees, this is temporary and will usually resolve - Injection treatments do not always work and may not help your pain